|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Put the fresh spinach in the baking dish and then sprinkle with salt and pepper.
+Put the fresh spinach in the prepared baking dish and then sprinkle with salt and pepper.

 Arrange the chicken over the spinach and then sprinkle with the diced tomato and green onions.